 I would also like to thank Emily who managed to land me the perfect job for setting me up in my new career as an electrician”.

 Isaac will continue to work on-site and build his portfolio.
-An NVQ assessor will visit him on-site to ensure he's progressing and on the right track.
+In addition, an NVQ assessor will visit him on-site to ensure he’s progressing and on the right track.

-At the end of stage two of training, he will have earned his NVQ Level 3.
+At the end of stage two of training, he’ll earn his NVQ Level 3.
 With this, he can complete his AM2 assessment and apply for his ECS Gold Card.